-Recognizing and focusing the shifting, dancing energy between and around ourselves and others is at the heart of emotional, social and relationship systems intelligence.
-It forms the basis of the work that we do in Organizational and Relationship Systems Coaching (ORSC).
+Recognizing and focusing the shifting, dancing energy between and around ourselves and others is at the heart of Emotional, Social and Relationship Systems Intelligence (RSI™).
+It forms the basis of the work that we do in Organizational and Relationship Systems Coaching (ORSC™).

 Some people are particularly adept at transmitting a mood to others.
 However, underlying energies and emotions affect every situation we find ourselves in.

 When you stop to observe, what is the energy you feel in your place of work, or around your family dinner table?
 How does the mood of one person affect the group, and vice versa?

 “Team members tend to only communicate verbally, but there’s a whole layer of communication – body language and energy level and intention – that we often don’t pay attention to, but it’s there.
 It’s more important than the words are.”

 Once you begin to see the interplay of mood and energy that exists in any interaction, this dynamic becomes impossible to ignore.

 Learning how to consciously shift and amplify the mood or climate of a team is an acquired skill, and one that is useful in a variety of situations.
 To begin working with it, we must acknowledge the physiological sensations and emotions within ourselves and tap into the mood in the space between us.
 Only then can we intentionally bring the energy that is required to create a mood and influence a collective climate.